Šubić family: Zrinski branch

-Nikola's IV son, George IV (Croatian: Juraj IV) inherited his father's property.
-He was more interested in books than in chivalry.
-He became enthusiastic about Lutheranism which he did not accept, but forced the people to turn Protestant.
-He persecuted Catholic priests and devastated a number of the churches, especially the famous Paulist monastery at Sveta Jelena, which did him no credit among the people.
-But on the other hand, he founded the first printing office at Nedelišće (near Čakovec) in 1574, when there was no other printing office in Croatia.

-His son, George V (Croat.
-Juraj V) turned back to Catholicism and "purified" Međimurje from Lutheranism.
-Unfortunately his chivalry and rapier-tonguedness were a thorn in his superior's, general Albrecht von Wallenstein's, side and von Wallenstein had George poisoned after a verbal duel in 1626.

-Other branches

 Count Martino Zrinski or Sdrigna, was born in 1462 and was the son of Count Peter II and brother of Nikola III, father of Nikola IV, the one who is referred to in history as Nikola the Great Zrinski of Siget (Szigetvár in Hungarian).
 Martino Zrinski was the first member of the Zrinski family to live in Cefalonia, Greece.
 He adopted the name of Sdrin or Sdrinia.

+Other branches

 Another branch of the Breber clan, descended from Peter living at the beginning of the 14th century, owed its rise to having remained unshakeably loyal to Sigismund of Luxemburg, the future Holy Roman Emperor (1411), in his struggle for the crown of Hungary-Croatia against King Ladislaus of Naples.
 Nikola, James and John, nobiles de Breberio, were confirmed in their possessions.
 James was nominated Viceban.
 The family also received the castle of Perna with all the appurtenances.
 This family was then known as Perényi (Peranski in Croatian, or Peransky, de Perén, a Pernya in other languages) and was numbered among the magnates of Hungary up to the 20th century.
 Gabriel Perényi and bishop Francis Perényi fell fighting in the fateful Battle of Mohács (29 August 1526).

 Another family branch that rose to wealth and power were the descendants of Ugrinus (died 1335).
 Known under the nickname of Melić, then Melith, which later became their surname, they obtained vast estates in Transylvania.